defold/doc/docs/en/manuals/physics.md

 ## Friction

-Friction makes it possible to make object slide realistically against each other.
+Friction makes it possible for objects to slide realistically against each other.
 The friction value is usually set between `0` (no friction at all---a very slippery object) and `1` (strong friction---an abrasive object).
 However, any positive value is valid.

 The friction strength is proportional to the normal force (this is called Coulomb friction).
 When the friction force is computed between two shapes (`A` and `B`), the friction values of both objects are combined by the geometric mean: